 This year a number of topical themes emerged, with the impact of the lockdown apparent in many submissions.
 The artists’ creativity and resourcefulness in finding inspiration in their everyday and recording the current challenges in original ways is to be commended.
 The colour palette or the delicacy in paint handling, or the light and subject matter, brought a poignancy to the works.
 Empty village streets, studies of loved ones, still lifes and studio views felt profoundly current and we felt privileged to view the world as captured by the artists during this exceptional time.

 The resulting shortlist and winners truly celebrates the vibrancy of the contemporary artistic community today.
-We are delighted to host the exhibition at Hampshire Cultural Trust’s Willis Museum and Sainsbury Gallery.
-We have an online shop of the artists’ works and a virtual tour of the gallery.
+We are delighted to host the exhibition at Hampshire Cultural Trust’s Willis Museum and Sainsbury Gallery and have a virtual tour of the gallery.
 We hope the exhibition creates much lively debate and engagement for you at home, as much as it does for our gallery audiences when we are able to open our doors again.”

 This year's panel also included Louis Wise, critic and writer for The Sunday Times, Gill Saunders, Senior Curator at the V&A Museum and artists Ishbel Myerscough and Paul Newland NEAC RWS.

 If you have enjoyed Culture on Call and you are able to make a donation, please click the link below.
 Any support you can give will help us keep communities connected to culture in these difficult times.